📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 A psychopath ends the noise by ending someone else. 💀

-A sociopath throws punches, breaks bones. 🩸
+A sociopath throws punches with the intention to break bones. 🩸

 The difference isn’t the anger.
 Everyone has that.
 It’s what you do with it that defines you.